arrayindex-io/kids-sync-app/README.md

 # Kids Sync App

-A Spring Boot application for managing kids' activities and schedules with WhatsApp integration.
+A Spring Boot application for managing kids' activities and schedules with email and WhatsApp integration.

 ## Features

 - User authentication with JWT
 - Event management with recurrence support
-- Automated reminders via WhatsApp
+- Automated reminders via Email and WhatsApp
 - MongoDB integration for data persistence
 - Docker support for easy deployment